georgeweigt/eigenmath/README.md

 The Eigenmath manual and sample scripts are available at https://eigenmath.github.io

-See the 'js' directory for Eigenmath in Javascript.
+See the 'js' directory for a Javascript version of Eigenmath.

 To build and run the C version: